carlosmbe/MyMacLLAMA/README.md

 - **Menu Bar Integration:** Runs quietly in the menu bar, allowing for constant availability without obstructing desktop space.
 - **Real-Time Text Interaction:** Send text prompts and receive responses from a configured API, all within a few clicks.
 - **Simple UI:** A minimalistic user interface that focuses on functionality and ease of use.

+## New Features
+- **Model Selection:** If you have multiple models downloaded with Ollama, you can select which one to prompt amoung them.
+- **Stram Responses Toggle:** You can choose whether or not you'd like responses to be streamed as the response is generated or only receive the final output.

 ## Requirements
 - Have Ollama installed and running in the background